musically-ut/matlab-stanford-postagger/README.md

-A small function to show how to use the [stanford-pos-tagger](http://nlp.stanford.edu/software/tagger.shtml) in Matlab.
+A small function to show how to use the [stanford-pos-tagger](http://nlp.stanford.edu/software/tagger.shtml) in MATLAB.

 ## Requirements